AldrianLoberiano/smart_app_task/README.md

 ## License

-MIT License - feel free to use this project for learning and development.
+This project is for my personal project only.

 ## Support